Azure/data-landing-zone/README.md

 ## 3. Setting up the required secrets

 A service principal needs to be generated for authentication and getting access to your Azure subscription.
-Just go to the Azure Portal to find the details of your resource group or workspace.
+Just go to the Azure Portal to find the details of your subscription.
 Then start your preffered CLI and execute the following commands to generate the required credentials:

 **Azure CLI**
 ```sh